AlexiaNomena/PSD_cosine_law_matrix/README.md

 `rand_points.ipynb`: jupyter notebook to demonstrate that the theory works on randomly generated points (at least it works for the few trials done with our computers)

-`rand_points_chgdist.ipynb`: same as `rand_points.ipynb` but the distance within set was multiplied by a positive constant
+`rand_points_chgdist.ipynb`: same as `rand_points.ipynb` but the distance within set was increased by a positive constant

 ## Theory
 Mathematical statements and proofs are provided in our paper: